Work in Practice

 What It Means

-"The strongest improvement was in perceived supervisor support and respect, which moved from 3.00 to 3.53.
+"The strongest measured improvement was in perceived supervisor support and respect, which moved from 3.00 to 3.53.
 That matters because execution breakdown often appears in the space between leadership intent, manager interpretation, and frontline experience."

 Immersion reveals the breakdown.